jeremiemartinez/jeremiemartinez.github.com/_posts/2017-02-08-firebase-permissions.md

 ![Play Services Permissions]({{ site.baseurl }}public/images/permissions_play_services.png){: .center-image }

 **First conclusion**: Play Services don't seem to work if they don't have all their permissions granted.
-Even if the feature you are using does not rely on them.
+Even if the feature you are using does not rely on any permission.
 Crazy.

 How can we know that all permissions were granted to propose the feature only in that case?